ivans-innovation-lab/my-company-documentation/chapter1/monolithic-architecture.md

 [Monolithic Architecture pattern](http://microservices.io/patterns/monolithic.html) and the [Microservice Architecture pattern](http://microservices.io/patterns/microservices.html) are alternative ways of architecting an application.
 You pick one or the other.

+## Context {#context}

+We are developing a server-side enterprise application.
+It will support a variety of different clients including desktop browsers, mobile browsers and native mobile applications.
+The application will also expose an API for 3rd parties to consume.
+It might also integrate with other applications via either web services or a message broker.
+The application handles requests \(HTTP requests and messages\) by executing business logic; accessing a database; exchanging messages with other systems; and returning a HTML/JSON/XML response.
+There are logical components corresponding to different functional areas of the application.

 ## Benefits of a monolithic architecture

 * Simple to develop - the goal of current development tools and IDEs is to support the development of monolithic applications